simov/markdown-viewer/README.md

     sequenceDiagram
     ```

-## Emoji

-- Emoji shortnames like: `:sparkles:` will be converted to :sparkles: using [EmojiOne][emojione] images.
-- Currently unicode symbols like `✨` and ASCII emoji like `:D` are not supported.

-> The Emoji support currently works only on local file URLs and remote origins without strict *Content Security Policy (CSP)* set.
-For example it won't work for files hosted on the GitHub's `raw.githubusercontent.com` origin.
-However you can bypass this by enabling the [Disable CSP](#disable-content-security-policy) switch for that origin.

 ## Scroll

+Remember scroll position:

-- When enabled, the `scroll` option remembers the current scroll position and scrolls back to it after page load.
+- When enabled, the `scroll` option remembers the current scroll position and scrolls back to it after page reload.
-- When disabled, the `scroll` option either scrolls to the top of the document or to a certain header (anchor) if a hash URL fragment is present.
+- When disabled, the `scroll` option will either scroll to the top of the document or to a certain header (anchor) if a hash URL fragment was present.

+## Syntax

+Syntax highlighting for fenced code blocks:

+    ```js
+    var hello = 'hi'
+    ```

+The full list of enabled languages and their names can be found [here][prism-lang].

+## ToC

+Generates Table of Contents (ToC) based on the headers found in the markdown document.

+---

+# Themes

+All themes support the following width options:

+- `auto` - automatically adjust the content width based on the screen size
+- `full` - 100% screen width
+- `wide` - fixed at 1400px
+- `large` - fixed at 1200px
+- `medium` - fixed at 992px
+- `small` - fixed at 768px
+- `tiny` - fixed at 576px

+The `auto` option on the `github` and `github-dark` themes has a fixed width with a surrounding border identical to a rendered README.md file for a repository on github.com

+---

-# Advanced Options
+# Manage Origins

-Detecting and rendering [local file URLs](#local-files) can be enabled by using the `Allow access to file URLs` option for the extension.
+Access to [local file URLs](#local-files) can be enabled by using the `Allow access to file URLs` option for the extension.

-Access to remote URLs however, needs to be enabled manually.
+Access to remote origins, however, have to be enabled explicitly.

 ## Add Origin

-Here is how you can enable the extension for the `https://raw.githubusercontent.com` origin:
+Here is how you can enable the extension on the `https://raw.githubusercontent.com` origin:

-![add-origin]
+![img-add-origin]

-The origin consists of *protocol* part and *domain* part.
+The origin consists of a *protocol* and a *domain* part.
 The *protocol* can be either `https`, `http`, or a `*` to match both `https` and `http`.

 ## Allow All Origins

 In case you really want to you can enable the extension for **all** origins:

-![all-origins]
+![img-all-origins]

 Alternatively you can use the `Allow All` button.

-> **Note:** Take a look at the [Path Matching Priority](#path-matching-priority) section below to see how the Markdown content is being included for or excluded from rendering!
+Take a look at the [Path Matching Priority](#path-matching-priority) section below on how the Markdown content can be included for or excluded from rendering when access to all origins is enabled!

+## Remove Origin

+Click on the `REMOVE` button for the origin that you want to remove.
+This removes the permission itself so that the extension no longer has access to that origin.

+## Refresh Origin

+The extension synchronizes your preferences across all of your devices using Google Sync.
+The list of your allowed origins is being synced too.
+However, the actual permissions that you grant using the Chrome's consent popup cannot be synced.

+In case you have added a new origin on some of your devices you will have to explicitly allow it on your other devices.
+In this case an additional **`refresh`** label will be shown on each origin that needs to be _refreshed_.
+This label will be present only on those devices and origins that needs to be _refreshed_, meaning currently the extension does not have access to those origins.
+Expanding the origin will reveal an additional `REFRESH` button:

+![img-refresh-origin]

+---

+# Markdown Detection

+Markdown Viewer can only access explicitly allowed remote origins and the file origin, if enabled.
+However, not all content served on those origins will be a Markdown file.

 ## Header Detection

-When this option is enabled the extension will check for the presence of the `text/markdown` and `text/x-markdown` *content-type* header before trying to match the path:
+When this option is enabled the extension will check for the existence of the `text/markdown` and `text/x-markdown` *content-type* header before trying to match the path:

 ![header-detection]

 ## Path Matching